openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 Consider choosing deprecation and removal dates that allow for a full release cycle for transition planning.
-For example, a deprecation proposal could be accepted while Maple is being finalized, then implement the removal some time after Maple is released (so that the removal itself will land in Nutmeg).
+For example, a deprecation proposal could be accepted while Maple is being finalized, then implement the removal some time after Maple is released so that the removal itself will land in Nutmeg.
+(Removal could even happen as soon as a named release's branches are cut, but this may interfere with fixes that need to be backported.)
 Any deployment following the named releases would then have a number of months to prepare before Nutmeg comes out.